 The motions of fish in a farm pond are like those used in the West.
 Be it the different ways of stripping in the line, the different ways to cast, or even the act of bringing the fish in.

 Once you hook a fish, the adrenaline kicks in.
 Whether it is a wild trout or bluegill, catching fish on a fly rod is exciting.

-The joy in fly fishing, like regular fishing, can get overlooked in the light of competition.
+The joy of fly fishing, like regular fishing, can get overlooked in the light of competition.
 Fly fishing is about far more than catching.

 There is something about giving the fish a fair chance in the fight to land them.
 Close attention is important to not put too much pressure on the line.
 Fly fishing may seem tedious but the struggles that it brings make the catch even more exciting.

-Limitations to catchable fish even on travel fly fishing rods are essentially null.
+Limitations to catchable fish are essentially null.
 Maybe other than the body of water hosting the fish.